 Gavin has worked with the UK Cabinet Office and internationally at the highest levels: from government ministers across countries to World Bank leaders.

 On behalf of HM Treasury, he co-chaired the Open Banking Standard, leading banks, trade associations, startups, regulators and consumer rights organisations to help create new regulation.

 His advice has been sought across the public sector: from individual departments (e.g. Defra, DfE); from local authorities CEOs to individual MPs; from country presidents to to individual party leaders.
-He sat on the GLA Smart London board for three years and provided evidence to a Parliamentary Select Committee on ‘Big Data”.
+He sat on the GLA Smart London board and the Ministry of Justice Data, Science and Evidence board for three years and provided evidence to a Parliamentary Select Committee on ‘Big Data”.

 This work has led to his recognition as one of the most influential people in data, and awards for innovation and expertise, and regular international talks on innovation, the web of data and its impact on society.